iesahin/xvc/book/src/ref/xvc-file-copy.md

           If the target ends with a slash, it's considered a directory and created if it doesn't exist.

           If the number of source files is more than one, the destination must be a directory.
+TODO: Add a tracked directory completer we can have a file or a directory that we track and not available or we don't track and available.
+It's similar situation to xvc_path_completer but we also need to check the local paths.

 Options:
       --recheck-method <RECHECK_METHOD>